3mcd/javelin/docs-src/content/networking/protocol.md

 ### `detach(message: Message, entity: Entity, components: Component[]): void`

-Write a detach operation for an entity and one or more of its components.
+Write a detach operation for an entity and one or more components.

 ### `destroy(message: Message, entity: Entity): void`